Changing Children’s Lives with Hypnosis

 At least 30 days notice is required for full refund.
 There is a $30 cancellation fee for cancellations after October 21, 2022.

-Continuing Education: 3 CE and 3 CME credits have been applied for with the Massachusetts Psychological Association, Salem Hospital (APA-approved sponsor), and the Massachusetts chapter of the National Association of Social Work.
-Approvals will be posted when recieved.
+Continuing Education: This event has been approved for 3 CE and 3 CME credits with the Massachusetts Psychological Association (APA-approved), Salem Hospital (AMA-approved sponsor), and the Massachusetts chapter of the National Association of Social Work.

 Please note that attendance for the entire program is required to earn continuing education credit for this program.
 Partial credit is not available.